melanke/linelay/README.md

 ![LineLay](http://i.imgur.com/VddYz5e.png)

-LineLay is a CSS port of Android's LinearLayout, a layout system that works very well when you need to save space to fit content in small screens.
-It's main advantage is the vertical abilities: you can do everything you do horizontally.
+Linelay is a utility library on flex layout with multidiretional capabilities that saves more space than usual grid systems.

 # Installation